UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw7-typesys.md

 ## Theory

-On your own, please work Exercise 8 on page 466 of Build, Prove, and Compare and Problem TD described below.
-Put your answer to Exercise 8 in a file called `theory.pdf`.
+On your own, please do Exercise 8 on page 466 of Build, Prove, and Compare and Problem TD described below.
+Put your answer to Exercise 8 in a file called `lists.pdf`.
 Put your answer for Problem TD in `typed-funs.scm`.

 8. Adding lists to Typed Impcore.
 Do Exercise 8 on page 434 of Build, Prove, and Compare.
 The exercise requires you to design new syntax and to write type